Find out about mini-bonds and why investors should exercise caution when buying them.

 - In these circumstances, you should remain alert to the possibility of fraud.
 If you are cold called by someone claiming to be from the failed issuer or the administrators, you should end the call and call them back using the contact details you have used previously.

 Complaining about mini-bonds

-If you purchase a mini bond without receiving a service from an authorised person, it is unlikely that you will be able either to use the Financial Ombudsman Service or to make a claim to the FSCS.
+If you purchase a mini-bond without receiving a service from an authorised person, it is unlikely that you will be able to use the Financial Ombudsman Service or make a claim to the FSCS.

 Are there scams?
 How can I tell if a mini-bond is legitimate?

 Mini-bonds can be a legitimate way for a business to raise money.